justin0979/AdvancedNodeJSBlog/README.md

 - materialize-css icons not showing up, fixed by adding `link` tag to html
 - proxy issue, reconfigured path in webpack.config.js line 28 from `/auth/google` to just `/auth`
 - updated version of `passport-google-oauth20` from 1.0.0 to 2.0.0
+- in root index.js, I commented out `mongoose.Promise = global.Promise` on line 12 b/c I recall ever having seen that taught or used and thought it might just be an old way of using mongoose.
+App still works with it commented out.
+If I see database persistance issues, I'll research more into that command.
+- in root index.js, on line 13, change `useMongoClient: true` to `useNewUrlParser: true`.
+If I remember correctly, on running dev there would be a deprecation warning.

+### Problems I left unsolved after hours of researching, just to have them work the next day

+- Proxy issue after click "SAVE BLOG" in review.
+After clicking "SAVE BLOG", the blog would successfully be saved in the database, and would display in `/blogs` but the `history.push('/blogs')` (or another part) did not re-route from `/blogs/new` to `/blogs`.
+The page would stay on `/blogs/new` and all of the fields would still have the same info and that info would be saved to the database for however many times I clicked "SAVE BLOG" for.
+I attempted many changes to webpack-dev-server's proxy (like using [::1] in place of localhost).
+Nothing worked that night.
+The next day, the redirect to `/blogs` just worked.
+Regardless of using [::1] or localhost, everything I changed that didn't work the night before, worked the next day after just turning on the computer and going straight to this app and running it.

+So, just becuase I have this problem as "solved", I have no explanation of why it works; therefore, if there is a redirection issue again, it will probably have something to do with how my webpack config is setup (and `withRouter` disagreeing with my setup).